 After graduation, he got his first job at Everest, one of Chicago’s most exclusive restaurants.
 In 2000, armed with classical training and haute cuisine experience, Olvera returned to Mexico City to open his own restaurant, Pujol, a slurring of pozole, his nickname in school.
 There, he embarked on an exploration of Mexico’s culinary riches—reinterpreting and re-articulating its flavors, styles, and techniques from the perspective of contemporary cooking.
 Food critics in Mexico and around the world have celebrated his ideas and efforts.
 “Pujol is how I picture Mexico City, and how I want people to experience Mexico,” Olvera explains.
 “It’s not nostalgic, it’s a little bit loud, a little bit of a mess, and very Mexican.”
 He is respected by fellow chefs world wide for his creations.
 As Ferran Adrià says, “There was Mexican food before Enrique Olvera, and Mexican food after Enrique Olvera.”

 Pujol is ranked as #12 on the 2019 S.Pellegrino’s World’s 50 Best Restaurant list and number nine on Latin America’s 50 Best Restaurants.
-Cosme is #25 on the 2018 S.Pellegrino’s World’s 50 Best Restaurant list, the highest ranking for any American restaurant.
+Cosme is #23 on the 2019 S.Pellegrino’s World’s 50 Best Restaurant list, the highest ranking for any American restaurant.
 Olvera has earned a well-deserved accolade from his fellow elite professionals across the region—the Chefs’ Choice Award, voted for by the chefs of the S.Pellegrino Latin America’s 50 Best Restaurants.
 Pujol now proudly serves as an approved internship site for current CIA students, so Olvera can pass on lessons he learned to future graduates of the college.